 The Royal Natal National Park has an interesting history dating back many years.
-In 1836 while exploring Basutoland, two French missionaries, Arbrousset and Daumas, first discovered Mont-Aux-Sources, literally the mountain of sources (of the rivers).
+In 1836 while exploring Basutoland, two French missionaries, Arbrousset and Daumas, discovered Mont-Aux-Sources, literally the mountain of sources (of the rivers).
 In 1908 the idea of establishing a National Park in this area was conceived, and the territory was explored by Senator Frank Churchill, General Wylie, Colonel Dick and Mr W. O. Coventry.
-Recommendations were put forward, but it was not until 1916 that the Secretary of Lands authorised the reservation of five farms and certain Crown Lands, totalling approximately 8160 acres, and entrusted it to the Executive Committee of the Natal Province.

-On the 16 September 1916 the National Park came into being.
+Recommendations were put forward, but it was not until 16 September 1916 that the National Park came into being.
 An advisory committee was appointed to control the park.
 Shortly afterwards the Natal Provincial Administration purchased the farm "Goodoo", upon which a hostel had already been opened in 1913, and incorporated a small portion of the Upper Tugela Native Trust Land, thus swelling the National Park to its present 20 000 acres.
 The Advisory Committee was abolished in January 1942, and the park was administered by the Provincial Council until the formation of the Natal Parks, Game and Fish Preservation Board on the 22 December 1947.

-Mr F.O.Williams held the first hostel lease rights on

-the farm Goodoo that he obtained from MrW.O.
-Coventry, the original owner.
+Mr F. O. Williams held the first hostel lease rights on the farm Goodoo that he obtained from Mr W. O. Coventry, the original owner.
 Mr Coventry became lessee of the whole Park in 1919, and took over the post of Park Superintendent in August 1924 at the grand salary of £5 per month.
 In 1926 he was succeeded by Otto and Walter Zunkel, who each added their share of buildings and improvements.
 Mr Alan Short was the next Superintendent, and was in charge when the Royal Family visited the park in May 1947, as a result of which its name changed to "Royal Natal National Park".